ArcticaProject/nx-libs/README.md

 joined the group of people being interested in NX maintenance and improvement.

 Since 2015, the Arctica Project has joined in the NX development.
-The core devs of X2Go, Arctica and TheQVD have agreed on stopping to redistribute NX and instead of that: continue the development of NX 3.x as new upstream and switching the name slightly to *nx-libs* (starting with nx-libs v3.5.99.0).
+The core devs of X2Go, Arctica and TheQVD have agreed on stopping to redistribute NX and to continue the development of NX 3.x as the new upstream instead.
+The package will see a slight name change to **nx-libs** starting with version 3.5.99.0.

 Our intentions for nx-libs are: